a-gafiyatullin/sys-prog/README.md

 # OSes
-Solutions of the various exercises on operating systems
+Solutions of the various exercises on operating systems(also NSU tasks)